jordi-petit/lp-moogle-2018/README.md

 - Decide which data structure will represent your database
 - Implement the `crawler()` function
 - Implement the `answer()` function
-- (Also, write a `README.md` file with the documentation of your work)

 In order to do this, you possibly want to define types, auxiliary functions...